sn-lab/MouseGoggles/README.md

 **Latest Updates** (Jan 2024)

+* (Mar 2024) New MouseGoggles EyeTrack headset, for binocular eye/pupil tracking cameras integrated into the headset!

+* (Mar 2024) Reorganized and renamed versions folder for 3 MouseGoggles builds: Mono (monocular display), Duo (binocular VR headset), and EyeTrack (binocular VR headset with eye/pupil imaging).

-* New MouseGoggles versions added to the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder!
+* (Jan 2024) New MouseGoggles versions added to the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder!
 Versions 1.1, 1.2, and 1.5 detach the Raspberry Pi from the eyepieces, creating a smaller form factor headset.
 Versions 1.2+ adds the ability to adjust inter-eye distance.
 And version 1.5 uses newer, pre-assembled circular displays for the easiest-to-build version yet.
 Not sure which version to build?
-Try [1.5](https://github.com/sn-lab/MouseGoggles/blob/main/Versions/1.5/Parts%2C%20Assembly%2C%20and%20Installation%20README.md)!
+Try [1.5](https://github.com/sn-lab/MouseGoggles/blob/main/Versions/Duo/1.5/Parts%2C%20Assembly%2C%20and%20Installation%20README.md)!

-* Added design files for 3D printable parts (.step files) and custom PCBs (schematic, layout, and autodesk eagle project files) for all versions to make it easier to modify MouseGoggles as you please.
+* (Jan 2024) Added design files for 3D printable parts (.step files) and custom PCBs (schematic, layout, and autodesk eagle project files) for all versions to make it easier to modify MouseGoggles as you please.

-* Added software support for the Janelia low-friction linear treadmill, located in the [Other Hardware/Linear Treadmill](https://github.com/sn-lab/MouseGoggles/tree/main/Other%20Hardware/Linear%20Treadmill/LinearTreadmill_Mouse_Controller_V2) folder.
+* (Jan 2024) Added software support for the Janelia low-friction linear treadmill, located in the [Other Hardware/Linear Treadmill](https://github.com/sn-lab/MouseGoggles/tree/main/Other%20Hardware/Linear%20Treadmill/LinearTreadmill_Mouse_Controller_V2) folder.

-* Added files for headbars and mounts compatabile with MouseGoggles, located in the [Other Hardware/Headbars](https://github.com/sn-lab/MouseGoggles/tree/main/Other%20Hardware/Headbars) folder.
+* (Jan 2024) Added files for headbars and mounts compatabile with MouseGoggles, located in the [Other Hardware/Headbars](https://github.com/sn-lab/MouseGoggles/tree/main/Other%20Hardware/Headbars) folder.

 # About MouseGoggles